Skip to content

 Resolution

-If the Fargate task is part of an ECS service, then the ECS service scheduler tries to automatically launch the task again.
+If the Fargate task is part of an Amazon ECS service, then the Amazon ECS service scheduler automatically tries to launch the task again.

-When you use the RunTask API to launch a task, the workflow is asynchronous.
-When the workflow successfully starts, a success code is returned.
+If you launch the task with the RunTask API, then the workflow is asynchronous.
+When the workflow starts successfully, a success code is returned.
 The task doesn't show that it's in a RUNNING state.
 Tasks that you manually launch with the RunTask API require that you manually retry the launch.

 Create a Step Functions state machine